p-hofmann/Cpp-Template-Sub1/README.md

 * src - Source files of current module
 * external - External projects that are not developed as part of this project.
 * tests - Unittest files of current module
+* [Catch2](https://github.com/catchorg/Catch2) will be downloaded as part of cmake when run on unittests

-As Cpp-Template-Sub1-Sub is not a third party project and considered part of this build, it is included in the 'include' folder, not the 'external' folder.
+* Cpp-Template-Sub1-Sub is not a third party project and considered part of this build, it is included in the 'include' folder, not the 'external' folder.